IFTTT Pro

 Addressing the wider shift to subscriptions among smart home services, another user summed up the feelings of many: "I understand companies have to make money.
 I get that services cost.
 But honestly, I am getting tired of so many apps and services going to the subscription model...sure it's only a couple bucks a month but it starts adding up fast with so many developers going down this road."

 Many IFTTT users don't mind the addition of a paid-for Pro tier with new features.
 But they also expressed disappointment at how, by limiting custom applets to three per user, those who don't want to pay will have their current smart home systems downgraded.
-One user said: "By all means introduce paid premium features, but kneecapping the current free tier is just scummy.
-[I] might have paid for the new and improved service but this hobbling of my current setup leaves a bad taste in my mouth".
+One user said: "By all means, introduce paid premium features, but kneecapping the current free tier is just scummy.
+[I] might have paid for the new and improved service, but this hobbling of my current setup leaves a bad taste in my mouth".

 Regarding IFTTT's new subscription plans, CEO Tibbets says the revenue generated will be used to build new features for subscribers.
-"We've already begun work on improving Pro's conditional logic interface and will continue evolving that offering in response to user feedback."
+"We've already begun improving Pro's conditional logic interface and will continue evolving that offering in response to user feedback."

 Addressing the new limit on free users only being able to create three custom applets, Tibbets said IFTTT "made this decision to better align our Pro product roadmap with the needs of our most active applet creators."